 Dropping an assault and battery charge in Virginia might be difficult.
 However, there are things you can do to protect yourself and your family.
 It doesn’t make a good impression when you refuse to cooperate with the prosecutor and look like the alleged offender is coercing you.

 The outcome of an assault case will depend on the skill of your legal representation.
-Get a domestic violence attorney in Manassas who has a relationship with the prosecutor and is experienced in getting such charges dismissed or negative outcomes minimized.
+Get a domestic violence attorney in Fairfax who has a relationship with the prosecutor and is experienced in getting such charges dismissed or negative outcomes minimized.